 There is a boulder monument with a Daughter of the American Revolution (DAR) plaque attached to it at the Old East Cemetery.
-The plaque lists four Revolutionary War veterans: Jesse Clark, Asa Hollister, Ichabod Backus, and Oliver Hatch.
+The plaque lists four Revolutionary War veterans: Jesse Clark (d.
+1837), Asa Hollister (d.
+1839), Ichabod Backus, and Oliver Hatch (d.
+1839; according to Landmarks of Tompkins County (1894), Hatch served in the Revolutionary War for seven years and settled in Groton in 1795.).
 Research by Groton Town Historian Rosemarie Tucker has discovered that Nathan Davis, a fifth veteran of the Revolutionary War, is also buried in this cemetery.
 There may be others.

 For more information about those buried in this old cemetery, the history of the cemetery, and the history of the former Congregational Church, contact Rosemarie Tucker at email@example.com.

 This point of interest is part of the tour: Tompkins County Veterans' Memorials Tour